cdsittampalam/documentation/docs/Fund Administration.md

 ![](https://qredo.atlassian.net/wiki/download/attachments/81723458/50GR-ChangeDefaultFunds.png?api=v2)

-2\.
-Select Fund One in **For incoming Bitcoin BTC transfers.**
+2. Select Fund One in **For incoming Bitcoin BTC transfers.**

-3\.
-Select Fund Two in **For incoming Bitcoin Testnet transfers**.
+3. Select Fund Two in **For incoming Bitcoin Testnet transfers**.
 The button shows as **Updated**,
 and Fund One now contains Bitcoin.

-4\.
-Click **Done** after the confirmation message.
+4. Click **Done** after the confirmation message.

 ---

 Create a Fund Wizard
 --------------------

 The Create a Fund wizard lets you quickly create a fund and add custody policies for withdrawals and transfers.
 You can set the same or different custodians for withdrawal and transfer policies.
 These policies can also include different Threshold levels.

-A custodian can sign a transaction where they have the authority to approve or reject a transaction (via the mobile signing app.)

 When you select custodians, you can also choose the Threshold level.
 A Threshold includes the minimum number of custodian signatures out of the total number for a transaction to happen.
 A higher threshold level needing more signatures means that custodians have more power to restrict the transaction from taking place.
 A lower threshold means they have less power to restrict the transaction since fewer signatures are needed.

+###Example

 In the example of Fund A, Bob, Dave, and Alice are custodians in a fund.
 However, not all of them are custodians for individual withdrawal and transfer policies.
 Each policy contains a set Threshold level.